sghosh0365/Covid19TweetAnalysis/README.md

 One of the interesting insights derived is that, there are more tweets from people living in the highly affected areas.
 Also, they have a much more negative sentiment in their tweets

 The tweets are captured using Tweepy (An easy-to-use Python library for accessing the Twitter API www.tweepy.org) and the covid-19 numbers (deaths, recovered, infected etc.) were capture using the covid19api (https://api.covid19api.com/).
 All the data are captured in real time using Python 3.
 The data is stored in MongoDB (in batches every 15 minutes) and analysis is published on Tableau dashboard.
-You can find the snapshots of the dashboards in the TableauDashboardSnaps branch for your reference
+You can find the snapshots of the dashboards in the TableauDashboardSnaps directory for your reference

 Technology Stack
 ================